Most food establishments that slaughter, process, or sell raw meat need some type of meat license.

-- The United States Department of Agriculture (USDA) Food Safety Inspection Service (FSIS) has jurisdiction over most meat establishments.
+- The United States Department of Agriculture (USDA) Food Safety Inspection Service (FSIS) has primary jurisdiction over most meat establishments.

 - With the exception of custom slaughtering, The Federal Meat Inspection Act requires all amenable species (cattle, sheep, swine, goats, horses, mules, and other equines) to be slaughtered under continuous FSIS inspection.

 - With the exception of custom slaughter and small firms, The Poultry Product Inspection Act requires that poultry (chickens, ducks, geese, turkeys, and other domesticated fowls) be slaughtered under continuous FSIS inspection.

-- All post-slaughter processing of meat and poultry products for wholesale sales is subject to continuous USDA inspection.
+- Post-slaughter processing of meat and poultry products for wholesale sales is typically subject to continuous USDA inspection.

 If waste is applied to crops or land, then a permit may be required.
 DEQ delegates the authority to ODA's Confined Animal Feeding Operations (CAFO) Program to issue permits to firms applying liquid animal waste (from raising, slaughtering, or processing) to agricultural land.

-In addition to complying with USDA, ODA, and DEQ requirements, firms that raise, slaughter, or process poultry must comply with local requirements.
+In addition to complying with USDA, ODA, and DEQ requirements, firms that raise, slaughter, or process meat animals must comply with local requirements.
 Local governmental agencies that may have authority over poultry operations include: